 - Indicate in the space provided the total Personal Net Worth (PNW) of each owner who is applying for DBE qualification.
-Use the PNW calculator. form at the end of this application to compute each owner's PNW. - (2) Check the appropriate box that indicates whether any trust has ever been created for the benefit of this disadvantaged owner.
-If you answered "Yes," briefly explain the nature, history, purpose, and current value of the trust(s).

-Section 4: CONTROL

-- A. Identify your firm's Officers and Board of Objectors: - (1) In the space provided, scale the name, title, date of appointment, ethnicity and gender of each officer of your firm, - (2) In the space provided, state the name, title, date In the space provided, who was made, the such of appointment, ethnicity, and gender of each individual serving on your firm's Board of Directors. - (3) Check the appropriate box that indicates whether any of your firm's officers und/or directors listed above perform a management or supervisory function for any other business.
-If you answered "Yes," identify each person by name, higher title, the name of the other business in which afte is involved, and higher function performed in that - (4) Check the appropriate box that indicates whether any of your lists's officers and/or directors listed above own or work for any other firm(s) that has a relationship with your firm.
-If you answered "Yes," identify the name of the firm, the ufficer or director, and the nature of his/her business relationship with that other firm, - B. Identify your firm's management personnel (by name, title, ethnicity, and gender) who control your firm in the following areas:
+Use the PNW calculator form at the end of this application to compute each owner's PNW, - (2) Check the appropriate box that indicates whether Carry that appropriate been made more whether any trust has ever been created for the benefit of this disadvantaged owner.
+If you answered "Yes," briefly explain the nature, history, purpose, md current value of the trust(s). - Section 4: CONTROL - A. Identify your firm's Officers and Board of Olcestors: - (1) In the space provided, state the name, sitle, date of appointment, ethnicity and gender of each officer of your firm, - (2) In the space provided, state the name, title, date In the space provided, which the manual, they are of appointment, efficiency, and gender of each individual serving on your firm's Board of Directors. - (3) Check the appropriate box that indicates whether any of your firm's officers and/or directors listed above perform a management or supervisory function for any other business.
+If you suspervision "Yes," identify each person by name, higher title, the name of the other business in which she is involved, and higher function performed in that other business. - (4) Check the appropriate box that indicates whether any of your lists's officers and/or directors listed above own or work for any other firm(s) that has a relationship with your firm.
+If you answered "Yes," identify the name of the firm, the ullicet or director, and the nature of his/her business relationship with that other farm, - Identify your firm's management personnel (by nume, title, ethnicity, and gender) who control your firm in the following areas:

-- (1) Making financial decisions on your firm's behalf, iscluding the acquisition of lines of credit, surely boods, supplies, etc.; - (2) Estimating and bidding, including calculation of cost estimates, hid preparation and submission; - (3) Negotiating and contract execution, including participation in any of your firm's acconations - interpation in any or your times negotiations and executing contracts on your fine's behalf.

-(4) Hiring and/or firing of management personner, including interviewing and conducting performance evaluations;

-(5) Field/Production apprations supervision, including the rise propositions supervision, including the personner. - including site supervision, scheduling, project गाधामञ्जूदलकार इंटा गोठक, होट.; - Office management:
+- (1) Making financial derisions on your timn's beha'f, including the acquisition of lines of credit, surely boods, supplies, etc.; - (2) Estimating and bidding, including calculation of cost estimates, hid preparation and submission; - (3) Negonating and contract execution, including participation in may of your firm's accolutions - (4) Hiting and/or Heing of your firm's negotiations and executing contracts on your firm's beladi.
+(4) Hiting and/or Heing of humagement performance inductions and conducting performance evaluations; (5) Field/Production operations supervision, including rise manifestions. - including site supervision, scheduling, project management services, etc.; - Office management: (0)

+- (0) Uttice management;

-- (b) Office management: (7) Markesing and sales; (3) Parchasing of major equipment; (9) Signing company checks (for any purpose); and (10) Conducting any other financial trunsactions on your firm's behalf not otherwise listed. - (11) Check the appropriate hox that indicates whether any of the persons listed in (1) through (10) above perform a management or sepervisory function to any other business.
-If you narwored Yes, identify each person by name, his/her this/ the name of the other business in which ghe is involved, and has her furction performed in that - (12) Check the appropriate box that midicates whether any of the persons listed in (1) through (10) shore own or work for any other firm(s) that has a relationship with your firm.
-If you answered "Yes," identify the more of the firm, the mone of the person, and the nature of his her business - relationship with that other farm
+(7) Matketing and sales;

+(8) Parchnsing of major equipment;

+(9) Signing company checks (for any puspose); and

+(10) Conducting any other financial transactions on

+- your firm's behalf not otherwise listed.
+(11) Check the appropriate hox that indicates whether any of the persons listed in (1) through (10) above perform a management or supervisory function for any other business.
+If you have needed "Yes," identify each person by name, his her the the name of the other business is which are is involved, and has her futures on performed in that other business.

+- (12) Check the appropriate box that indicates whether any of the persons listed in (1) through (10) share own or work for any rither firm(s) that has a relationship with your firm.
+If you answered Yes," identify the name of the firm, the name of the person, and the nature of his/her business relationship with the other fam C. Undicate your firm's inventory in the following

+- categories:

-C. Indicate your firm's inventory in the following categories: - (1) Equipment
+- (1) Equipment